Monthly Archive for May, 2007

 Well, I’d expected that I’d have got to go to Griffith Park to do a hike and maybe show you some pictures to give you an idea of the changes since the fire (fire posts here and here).
 This has not happened yet, partly because last I heard they were not allowing people close to those areas… that may have changed by now.
 It has been over ten days since I checked.

 Anyway, Colin Brown of Silver Lake was up there quite soon afterwards, and took many photos.
 They are not really for the squeamish, since he focused a lot on the animal remains that he found.
-So don’t look if you are likely to be disturbed by the Continue reading ‘The Burning, II’
+So don’t look if you are likely to be disturbed by the […] Click to continue reading this post

 A Fair Bit of Fun with Science